-A competency is the set of a person’s observable characteristics (behavioral competencies) and skills (technical competencies) that enable them to perform a job successfully or efficiently.
+A competency is the set of a person’s observable characteristics (behavioural competencies) and skills (technical competencies) that enable them to perform a job successfully or efficiently.

-Competency models can help organizations to align their HR programmes with their overall business strategy to better recruit, select, train and develop employees.
+Competency models can help organisations to align their HR programmes with their overall business strategy to better recruit, select, train and develop employees.

 gradar supports these processes through the integration of 53 TMA Competencies.
 We translate results into a grade and a job-family-specific selection of up to seven TMA competencies.
 And the competency editor allows for company specific models based on almost any variable available in the system.

-Each competency comes with behavioral indicators.
-The default behavioral indicators are divided into four levels: general, operational, tactical and strategic.
+Each competency comes with behavioural indicators.
+The default behavioural indicators are divided into four levels: general, operational, tactical and strategic.

-The competencies help define the specific successful behaviors and clear results that are expected in your organization.Learn more about competency management with gradar
+The competencies help define the specific successful behaviours and clear results that are expected in your organisation.Learn more about competency management with gradar

 Design and manage Career Paths